PGS62/JuliaExcel.jl/README.md

 Other shortcomings are:
  *  There is a limit on the length of expression that Julia is able to parse, which leads to errors when passing large arrays as arguments to `JuliaCall`.
 For example this formula to evaluate the sum of 700,000 random numbers: `JuliaEval("sum",RANDARRAY(700000))` produces the error `#(ErrorException("syntax: expression too large"))!`.
  *  Given that the communication Julia to Excel is text-based with floating point numbers represented in base 10, there is the usual introduction round-off errors.
 For values near 1, such errors are of the order of 10 to the power -16.
- *  JuliaExcel does not work if Windows Terminal is installed and is the default terminal application.
+ *  JuliaExcel does not work if Windows Terminal is the default terminal application.
 See [this issue](https://github.com/PGS62/JuliaExcel.jl/issues/9).

 &nbsp;